shafiq29/sheba/README.md

 - add ssh fingerprint to clone the source code to the instance from gitlab
 - finally install docker and docker compose inside of the server
 - run the docker-compose up --build to up the containers

+## Special Notes:
+The email send mechanism will not be functional in local machine, that is why the part is commented out.
+All we will need to do is turn on it on production and use mail server credentials.

 Thank you so much!